Ocean

 Sounds

 The ocean is one of the most rhythmically predictable soundscapes on the planet.
-Waves roll in and out on roughly 8 to 12-second cycles, producing what the auditory cortex registers as a slow low-frequency pulse.
+Waves roll in and out on roughly 8 to 12-second cycles, which the auditory cortex registers as a slow low-frequency pulse.
 A meta-analysis in PNAS by Buxton and colleagues (2021), pooling 36 studies across 251 national parks worldwide, placed ocean sound second only to birdsong in its ability to reduce stress and improve mood.
-Alvarsson, Wiens, and Nilsson (International Journal of Environmental Research and Public Health, 2010) showed that listening to surf accelerates heart-rate variability recovery after a stress task — a hallmark of parasympathetic ("rest and digest") activation.
+Alvarsson, Wiens and Nilsson (International Journal of Environmental Research and Public Health, 2010) showed that listening to surf accelerates heart-rate variability recovery after a stress task, a hallmark of parasympathetic (rest-and-digest) activation.

 The track works well in three contexts.
-First, sleep onset: the wave rhythm (~6 cycles per minute) is close to the breath rate recommended for relaxation (Russo et al., Frontiers in Human Neuroscience, 2017), and listeners tend to sync their inhale-exhale to the surf without realising it, engaging the vagus nerve.
-Second, sustained focused work: the broadband wave noise masks sudden office sounds without the rhythmic distraction of beat-driven music.
-Third, prenatal calm: Arabin and Jahn (Journal of Perinatal Medicine, 2014) reported reduced maternal cortisol with regular exposure to water sounds.
+The first is sleep onset: the wave rhythm of about six cycles per minute sits close to the breath rate recommended for relaxation (Russo et al., Frontiers in Human Neuroscience, 2017), and listeners tend to sync their inhale and exhale to the surf without realising it, engaging the vagus nerve.
+The second is sustained focused work, where broadband wave noise masks sudden office sounds without the rhythmic distraction of beat-driven music.
+The third is prenatal calm: Arabin and Jahn (Journal of Perinatal Medicine, 2014) reported reduced maternal cortisol with regular exposure to water sounds.

 Skip this track if you have aquaphobia or drowning-related PTSD.
 For ocean atmosphere without the intensity, layer it with a gentle breeze and distant seagulls; for more drama, add rolling thunder and you get an approaching-storm effect.
-For meditation, ocean pairs particularly well with a singing bowl — the bowl's lower harmonics resonate gently with the surf's low-frequency band.
+For meditation, ocean pairs particularly well with a singing bowl, whose lower harmonics resonate gently with the surf's low-frequency band.

 Related Sounds